Update: this article has been updated for vSphere 6.7U1.

 We want to add an ISO that our users can use.
 So lets change to the Other Types area which makes more sense to add ISO to as compared to the Templates area where we are now.

 Now that we are on the Other Types area we can use the Import button as seen above with the red arrow point at it.
+If using the HTML5 6.7 U1 client, you will find the import option under Actions.

 I have selected in the screenshot above my Win2K16 ISO.
 I put some notes to help identify this ISO and we continue.